-Q: Will I be able to change my mind about the courses I chose after I hand in the gridlines?
+Q: Will I be able to change my mind about the courses I chose after I submit course selections?

 A: Yes.
-If it is before the year has begun and if there is room in the class you wish to move into.
+If it is before the year has begun and if there is room in the class, you wish to move into.

 Once the course has started it is more difficult to change.